baptiste/headr/README.md

 The problem with LaTeX templates
 --------------------------------

-Practically every journal supplying a TeX template defines its own custom macros for author affiliations and other metadata, with very little consistency from one publisher to another.
+Practically every journal supplying a LaTeX template defines its own custom macros for author affiliations and other metadata, with very little consistency from one publisher to another.
 This renders the process of re-submitting a manuscript to a new journal really